The Golden Naginata

-The Golden Naginata is a 1982 novel written by Jessica Amanda Salmonson.
+The Golden Naginata is a 1982 sequel to Tomoe Gozen written by Jessica Amanda Salmonson.

 Plot summary

 The Golden Naginata is a novel in which samurai Tomoe Gozen escapes an arranged marriage, and clashes with a tengu demon, avenges the ghost of her sword's maker, and encounters a fortune-teller followed by a red oni devil.

 Reception

 David R. Dunham reviewed The Golden Naginata for Different Worlds magazine and stated that "I enjoyed reading the Tomoe Gozen books, and look forward to the next.
 They give the flavor of medieval Japan.
 The illustrations are attractive and complement the text."